Home » Agile Release Train

 • Apply customer centricity – An ART routinely focuses on customer needs and opportunities to benefit the customer.
 Customer Centricity is a necessary mindset for the entire ART.
 The ART works to increase and maintain customer empathy and continuously research better ways to solve customer problems.
 Sharing individual team research with the broader ART is critical to aligning the flow of value and innovation across the ART.

-• Use design thinking – Design thinking includes a repeated process that helps teams create that are viable, desirable, feasible, and sustainable solutions.
+• Use design thinking – Design thinking includes a repeated process that helps teams create viable, desirable, feasible, and sustainable solutions.
 It encourages exploring many ideas and then narrowing them down to find innovative solutions that benefit users.
 ART leadership provides the opportunity for Agile Teams to apply and share design thinking methods.
 These methods help ensure that the team focuses on fulfilling the users’ needs, continuously delivering innovative improvements.

 • Involve the customer in the development process – There is no substitute for direct customer input.
 Including it in a routine development process helps an ART move at a much higher speed.
 The ART avoids the costly mistake of building capabilities the customer doesn’t need or cannot use.
 Preparation for PI planning, the PI planning itself, and system demos provide venues for customer interaction.